Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- This season, Bam Adebayo has made 8.0 shots from the floor per game, which accounts for 18.7% of his team's total makes.
+- Adebayo has taken 14.9 shots per game this season and made eight per game, which account for 15.9% and 18.7%, respectively, of his team's total.

-- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per game.
+- The Nuggets concede 112.5 points per contest, eighth-ranked in the league.

-- The Nuggets are the best team in the league, giving up 40.8 rebounds per game.
+- The Nuggets concede 40.8 rebounds per contest, best in the NBA.

-- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- The Nuggets are the 15th-ranked team in the NBA, conceding 25.7 assists per contest.

 Bam Adebayo vs. the Nuggets